fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/04_agents.rst

    agents/multiagents

 The following flowchart describes the adaptation procedure of an agent.
 In the beginning, the loop checks whether it is model-based RL or model-free RL.
 If it is a model-free RL, then the loop is jumped to a direct policy adaptation.
-Then, the current step is ended after the policy adaptation.
+Then, the current step ended after the policy adaptation.
-Meanwhile, in the model-based RL, the EnvModel is firstly adapted, and then the loop checks whether the accuracy of the EnvModel exceeds a given threshold.
+Meanwhile, in the model-based RL, the EnvModel is first adapted, and then the loop checks whether the accuracy of the EnvModel exceeds a given threshold.
 This activity is to make sure that the EnvModel is accurate enough for policy adaptation.
 If the accuracy is higher than the threshold, then the policy adaptation takes place with EnvModel.
 Otherwise, the current step is ended without any policy adaptations.